 All requests for re-grading the term test or course assignment should be made to your TA within two weeks of the date when the test/assignment was returned to the class.
-A short memo that clearly states specific reasons to justify the request and backs up these reasons with evidence from your assignment must be submitted to your TA.
+A short memo that clearly states why you believe your answers are correct answers to the questions or why your assignment has earned a higer mark must be submitted to your TA.
 No re-grading requests will be considered if the request is submitted more than two weeks after the test or assignment was returned to the class.
 This deadline applies to all students including those who missed the class when the test/assignment was returned and picked up his/her test/assignment at a later date.
 It is the responsibility of the student to pick up their tests/assignments on time in class.